 The financial statements have been prepared on an accrual and historical costs basis, modified by the revaluation of selected noncurrent assets, financial assets and financial liabilities for which the fair value basis of accounting has been applied.
-Comparatives between the 2019 and the 2020 year-end balance dates are provided for the Group.
 When required by accounting standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.